 Shareholder proposal that requests that the Company create a new technology committee.
-Based on the Cybersecurity Risk Rating, FOR in cases when the Company receives one of the lowest two scores on the Cybersecurity Risk Rating; AGAINST otherwise.
+Based on the Cybersecurity Risk Score, FOR in cases when the Company receives one of the lowest two scores; AGAINST otherwise.

-The Board's Nominee Disclosure Policy/True Diversity Board Policy
+The Board's Nominee Disclosure Policy/ True Diversity Board Policy

 Shareholder proposal requesting a policy to disclose to shareholders the following: a description of the specific minimum qualifications that the Board's nominating committee believes must be met by a nominee to be on the board of directors; and each nominee's skills, ideological perspectives, and experience presented in a chart or matrix form.
-Based on the Cybersecurity Risk Rating, FOR in cases when the Company receives one of the lowest two scores on the Cybersecurity Risk Rating; AGAINST otherwise.
+Based on the overall Governance Score: FOR when the Company receives one of the lowest two scores; AGAINST otherwise